One great thing to come from the COVID lockdown has been a great number of entirely virtual hackathons popping up all over the world.

 Uber primarily picked a fight with cabs, followed by airport chauffeur companies.
 Rather than just a logo on a set of axes, they dug deeper into each of these worlds.

 If your landscape is complex, it might be hard to represent them on one set of axes.
 In this case, clusters of competitors will serve you better, such as used by Transferwise.

 Redux on positioning axes in investor decks

-Here some cases when you can use a good set of brand positioning axes:
+Here are some cases when you can use a good set of brand positioning axes:

 - If you have a position that you already own and can defend.
 E.g. Linked In

-- If your market is not too crowded and fair easy to understand
+- If your market is not too crowded and fairly easy to understand

 - If you have breakthrough technology, that only you have, that will disrupt the market

 Here are some alternatives, if they’re not helping your story:

 - Pick the main enemy, as Uber did against taxis.